Connor Jennings

 Jennings started his career with Stalybridge Celtic in the 2008–09 season, staying with them until halfway through 2011–12, where he scored over 50 goals in over 100 games, before moving on to Scunthorpe United.
+He has since played for Stockport County, Macclesfield Town, Grimsby Town, Wrexham, Altrincham and Hartlepool United.

 He played once for the England national C team, scoring one goal.

 Club career

 Stalybridge Celtic

 Jennings was born in Manchester, Greater Manchester.
 He rose through the youth team at Stalybridge Celtic and made his debut for the club, on 3 March 2009, coming on as a substitute and scoring in a 7–1 victory over Hinckley United.
 He scored his second and third goals for the club as part of a 4–0 win over Burscough in April 2009.
 He started off the 2009–10 season well scoring once in August, as Celtic won 3–1 at home to Vauxhall Motors.
 He finished that season with 11 goals in all competitions.
 He got his 2010–11 season of to a good start by scoring in a 2–1 defeat to Nuneaton Town.
 This turned out to be his most prolific season yet, scoring 18 goals, including two brace's towards the end of the season, against Gloucester City and Vauxhall Motors.

 After a prolific season in 2010–11, he got his 2011–12 season of to a great start, scoring five goals in August.
 He went on to score ten goals in the next three months, including brace's against Altrincham and Worcester City.
 In December 2011, he scored another brace, hitting both of Celtic's goals in a 2–2 draw with Stockport County in the FA Trophy.
 He followed that up by scoring a stoppage time winner in the replay at Bower Fold as his team won 2–1.
-On 1 January 2012, he scored his last goal on his last appearance for Stalybridge in stoppage time, scoring a penalty, which he won himself, his team lost the mach 3–1 to rivals Hyde.
+On 1 January 2012, he scored his last goal on his last appearance for Stalybridge in stoppage time, scoring a penalty, which he won himself, his team lost the match 3–1 to rivals Hyde.
 He scored 51 goals in 123 matches in all competitions, in his time at Stalybridge.